jajmartin/web102_prework/README.md

 The following **required** functionality is completed:

-* [y] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [y] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [y] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [y] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] Implemented a toggle button for Dark Mode
+* [x] Implemented a toggle button for Dark Mode
-* [ ] Changed color pallete and various CSS rules for a cleaner look
+* [x] Changed color pallete and various CSS rules for a cleaner look
-* [ ] Implemented button attributes (change color on mouse hover, mouse click, and change cursor to pointer)
+* [x] Implemented button attributes (change color on mouse hover, mouse click, and change cursor to pointer)

 ## Video Walkthrough